estyka/genome/README.md

 **Timeout**: Need to add a timeout for processes that don't finish, in order to be able to notify the user that the process failed, and also to not take up CPU time.

-**Entrez email address**: When searching via Entrez, one needs to put in an email address - the email is currently estykatzeff@mail.tau.ac.il but should be the email address of the user (to be notified directly about issues).
+**Entrez email address**: When searching via Entrez, one needs to put in an email address - currently the email address is fixed but needs to be modified to receive the input email address of the user (so they can be notified directly about issues with the database).